course-details-portlet

 Course content

-This course provides insights to various qualitative research approaches.
+This course provides insights to various qualitative research approaches in the field of social research.
 Particular emphasis is placed on research interviews, observation and document studies.
 The course deals with different types of research questions, the connection between research questions and research design, quality requirements for qualitative studies and research ethics guidelines.

 Learning outcome